Yo581515/ada502-messaging/README.md

 Basic testing of publishing and subscribing to a topic on a broker.

-Credentials for broker must be placed in an `.env` file with the following format
+Credentials for the broker must be placed in an `.env` file with the following format

 ```
 BROKER_USERNAME=